xrootd/xrootd-pgintegrity/README.md

 would also fail.

 space=name
-Specifyies the Oss space name to be used for the files containing the CRC32C values.
+The Oss space name to be used for the files containing the CRC32C values.
 ```